Risk-indifference Pricing of American-style Contingent Claims: Risk-indifference pricing

 \subsection{Arbitrage}

-We have to make sure that the notions of seller's and buyer's prices introduced above are free of arbitrage, i.e., a buyer/seller can not make an arbitrage by buying/selling the option at the price $P^\text{buy/sell}$ and trading in the market.
+We have to make sure that the notions of seller's and buyer's prices introduced above are free of arbitrage, i.e., a buyer/seller cannot make an arbitrage by buying/selling the option at the price $P^\text{buy/sell}$ and trading in the market.
 The next definition makes this notion precise.

 \begin{definition} We define arbitrage from the buyer's and seller's perspective respectively. \begin{itemize} \item A price $p$ at time $t$ provides a \textit{seller's arbitrage opportunity} if there is a hedging strategy $\hat{H} \in \mathcal{H}^\prime_{\text{sell}}$ such that for some amount $x < p$ and for all stopping times $\tau \in \mathcal{T}_{t,T}^\text{sell}$ we have that